-- (1) Adjusted EBITDA consists of Loss for the period before income tax expense, net finance expense, depreciation and amortization and exceptional operating items.
+- (1) Adjusted EBITDA consists of loss for the period before income tax expense, net of finance expense, depreciation and amortization, long-term performance-based plan and exceptional operating items.
 Adjusted EBITDA margin is calculated as Adjusted EBITDA divided by revenue.
 Adjusted EBITDA and Adjusted EBITDA margin are presented because we believe that they are frequently used by securities analysts, investors and other interested parties in evaluating companies in the packaging industry.
-However, other companies may calculate Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA margin are not measurements of financial performance under IFRS and should not be considered an alternative to profit/(loss) as indicators of operating performance or any other measures of performance derived in accordance with IFRS. - (2) Exceptional items are shown on a number of different lines in the Consolidated Income Statement presented in subsequent pages in this report. - (3) Excludes exceptional finance income and expense. - (4) Interest expense is as defined on page F-26. - (5) Capital expenditure is the sum of purchases of property, plant and equipment and software and other intangibles, net of proceeds from disposal of property, plant and equipment, as per the Consolidated Statement of Cash Flows on page F-10. - (6) Cash and cash equivalents include restricted cash as per Note 15 on page F-33. - (7) Net borrowings comprise non-current and current borrowings net of deferred debt issue costs. - (8) Net debt is comprised of net borrowings and derivative financial instruments used to hedge foreign currency and interest rate risk net of cash and cash equivalents. - (9) Net debt to Adjusted EBITDA ratio at December 31, 2019 of 6.7x, is based on net debt at December 31, 2019 of \$2,829 million and pro forma EBITDA for the year ended December 31, 2019 of \$422 million (see operating and financial review section).
-See Note 18 to the consolidated financial statements for details of financing activity during the period ended December 31, 2019.
+However, other companies may calculate Adjusted EBITDA and Adjusted EBITDA margin in a manner different from ours.
+Adjusted EBITDA and Adjusted EBITDA margin are not measurements of financial performance under IFRS and should not be considered an alternative to profit/(loss) as indicators of operating performance or any other measures of performance derived in accordance with IFRS. - (2) Exceptional items are shown on a number of different lines in the Consolidated Income Statement presented in subsequent pages in this report. - (3) Excludes exceptional finance income and expense. - (4) Accrual for the long-term performance-based plan (expected to be payable in 2025) is included in employee benefit obligations and part of other employee benefits as presented in Note 19. - (5) Interest expense is as defined on page F-27. - (6) Capital expenditure is the sum of purchases of property, plant and equipment and software and other intangibles, net of proceeds from disposal of property, plant and equipment, as per the Consolidated Statement of Cash Flows on page F-10. - (7) Cash and cash equivalents include restricted cash as per Note 15 on page F-36. - (8) Net borrowings comprise non-current and current borrowings net of deferred debt issue costs. - (9) Net debt is comprised of net borrowings and derivative financial instruments used to hedge foreign currency and interest rate risk net of cash and cash equivalents. - (10) Net debt to Adjusted EBITDA ratio at December 31, 2020 of 7.2x, is based on net debt at December 31, 2020 of \$2,926 million and Adjusted EBITDA for the year ended December 31, 2020 of \$405 million.
+Net debt to Adjusted EBITDA ratio at December 31, 2019 of 6.7x, is based on net debt at December 31, 2019 of \$2,831 million and pro forma EBITDA for the year ended December 31, 2019 of \$422 million (see operating and financial review section).
+Including projected transformation benefits of at least \$50 million expected by December 2022, the net debt to adjusted pro forma last twelve months Adjusted EBITDA ratio at December 31, 2020 would be 6.4x.